How to Reduce Machine Downtime: Strategies for Manufacturers

 How to Calculate Machine Downtime

-- Identify Planned Operating Time: Determine the total operating time for a set period.
-For example, if production runs 8 hours a day for 20 days a month, that's 160 hours per month.
+- Identify Planned Operating Time – Determine the total expected run time over a set period.
+For example, 8 hours a day × 20 days = 160 hours.

-This can be applied to individual machines, shifts, departments, or the entire facility.
+This calculation can be applied to individual machines, shifts, departments, or the entire plant.
+Using digital downtime tracking tools makes this process faster and more accurate.

-Once you have carried out a downtime analysis, you can start working toward minimizing it.
+Once you have carried out a downtime analysis, you can start working toward minimizing it and avoid machine downtime.
 Reducing downtime is crucial if you want to maintain profitability and consistency in your processes.

 Here are some strategies to help you achieve this goal: